 Uses

 The uses for yeast are well known, particularly in the culinary world.
-Yeast is used as a leavener in baking and is also used in the world of alcoholic beverage brewing.
+Yeast is used as a leavener in baking and in the world of alcoholic beverage brewing.

 Mold, on the other hand, typically is not used.
 A strong exception, however, would be in the world of high-end restaurants.
 Mold is typically used in the process of dry aging steaks.